 In comparison, during the coming five years, 175 coal run power plants are expected to close in the U.S., this is more than ten percent of the total capacity.
 This demonstrates the increasing costs of coal and the implementation of more stringent environmental restrictions.

-For investment firms, fossil fuels have been an omnipresent component of their portfolios for decades,but we can notice that their reign may soon end.
+For investment firms, fossil fuels have been an omnipresent component of their portfolios for decades, but we can notice that their reign may soon end.
 Not too long ago, several reports have indicated that a carbon bubble might be approaching.
 Big Oil and Gas is valued in the market according to their reserves of unburned fuel in the ground, they are valued by their potential.
-Bur in case international regulations become effective that atmospheric CO2 levels cannot rise above 450 ppm, the anticipated cap to steer clear of irreparable climate change, a good deal of the stated reserves could never be burned for fuel.
-This implies that momentarily many fossil fuel corporations are overvalued, because they probably possess massive unburnable reserves of fuel.
+But in case international regulations become effective that atmospheric CO2 levels cannot rise above 450 ppm, the anticipated cap to steer clear of irreparable climate change, a good deal of the stated reserves could never be burned for fuel.
+This implies that momentarily many fossil fuel corporations are overvalued because they probably possess massive unburnable reserves of fuel.

 HSBC, the big British bank, anticipates that as soon as more stringent climate restrictions become effective, the value of traditional energy companies may fall dramatically.
-Over the past five years, the market cap of coal companies has already fallen in value for more than 75 percent.
+Over the past five years, the market cap of coal companies has already fallen in value by more than 75 percent.
 Companies like Mercer and WHEB are suggesting investors to move out of coal and oil and turn to renewables, and key investors are already moving that way.
 Warren Buffett invested $5.4 billion in solar energy and he has also predicted the end of coal as a power source in America.
-If you are a college graduate and want to specialize in sustainability check out: Online MBA Programs in sustainability, some of these program don’t require the GMAT score.
+If you are a college graduate and want to specialize in sustainability check out: Online MBA Programs in sustainability, some of these programs don’t require the GMAT score.

 Does this need any explanation?